-Climbing roses are beautiful, long-lived and often fragranced plants that can be grown up or over walls, fences, arches, obelisks and more.
+Climbing roses are beautiful, long-lived and often fragrant plants that can be grown up or over walls, fences, arches, obelisks and more.

-Rosa ‘Pippin’ has medium-sized double blooms that are a lovely warm pink colour, with just a hint of orange on the petals.
+Rosa 'Pippin' has medium-sized double blooms that are a lovely warm pink colour, with just a hint of orange on the petals.
 Repeat-flowering.
-The flowers have a sweet fragrance, so this variety is ideal for growing next to seating areas where the scent can be appreciated.
+The flowers have a sweet fragrance, so this variety is ideal for growing next to seating areas where its fragrance can be appreciated.

 Rosa 'Parkdirektor Riggers'

 The blooms of 'Parkdirektor Riggers' are an intense shade of red.
 The flowers have little fragrance but they're semi-double, so are more easily accessed by pollinators.
 Repeat-flowering.
 Consider this variety for a north-facing wall, as it's more tolerant of shade.

 Rosa 'Claire Austin'

 'Claire Austin' is a popular variety with luxurious, cream blooms.
 The flowers have a strong fragrance that are said to smell like vanilla and myrrh.
 It's repeat-flowering and is particularly disease-resistant.

 The salmon-pink flowers of 'Compassion' are flushed with a warm apricot colour at their centre.
 This repeat-flowering variety has a strong, sweet fragrance and has been awarded the RHS Award of Garden Merit.

 For pure white blooms, look no further than 'Iceberg'.
 The lightly scented flowers are semi-double, meaning they have an old rose look while still providing food for pollinators.
 Vigorous and repeat-flowering.
 Holds the RHS Award of Garden Merit.